 Instructions

-- Soak the dates in warm water for twenty minutes (this makes them easier to blend!). in a blender, chop the almonds.
+- Soak the dates in warm water for twenty minutes (this makes them easier to blend!).
+Then, process them in the food processor with the almonds until semi-smooth.
+Only add water if absolutely necesssary.

-- Pour the almonds into a bowl and add in the cacao powder and collagen.
+- Scrape the date and nut mixture into a large bowl and add in the remaining ingredients.

-- Line an 8x4 pan with parchment paper.
+- Line an 8x3 pan with parchment paper.
 Pour the mixture into the pan and using another piece of parchment paper, press the mixture into the pan until even.

 Notes